NCAR/NMDEdit/README.md

 # NMDEdit

 NOTE: This is version 5.1.1 and is in process of being updated.
-When completed, the version number will refelct the update, and the files will be ready for download and install.
+When completed, the version number will reflect the update, and the files will be ready for download and install.

 Files to configure the CatMDEdit metadata editor to NMDEdit, a version in